NATURAL LANGUAGE PROCESSING

 Maximum enrolment sizeN/A

-One 2.00 h computer laboratory per week on weekdays during the day from week 46 to week 0 and delivered via face-to-face.
+One 2.00 hours computer laboratory per week on weekdays during the day from week 10 to week 22 and delivered via face-to-face.